Hair transplant on crown area of head: is it viable?

 - Traction alopecia

-- Degree of hair loss.
+- Degree of crown area of hair.

 - If there is a possibility that the scalp will self-regulate and hair loss will decrease naturally.